420blaze420/tape0002/README.md

 #### Wireless site survey
 * Prior to any implementations or configurations **Xcompanyx** requires a site survey done by a technician.
 The technician will collaborate with an IT employee, chosen by the **Xcompanyx** CIO, to determine the best fit for our campus environment.
-* This will include a signal strength heat map, access point placement, installation and configuration, integration with existing wired network, security configurations, testing and validation, documentation, basic maintenance, and expectations of support.
+* This will include a signal strength heat map, access point placement, installation and configuration, integration with existing wired network, security configurations, documentation, expected basic maintenance, and expectations of support.

 #### Access point placement
 * Access point placement should be determined through the use of a heat map, of which would be produced during the site survey.